cnieg/samba-config-kube-pvc/Readme.md

   -defaultForceUser string
         User used by samba to edit file when a user edit files under the share (default: root) (default "root") -defaultValidUsers string
-        Groups autorized to access to the share, it can be locals user to the server or AD Group (default: '' -dnsForwarder string
+        Groups autorized to access to the share, it can be locals user to the server or AD Group, list separated by comma (default: '')
+  -dnsForwarder string
         IP of your dns server (default: '')
   -guestOk string